tpiros/mlu-workshop/README.md

 (If, for whatever reason you'd like to start your application using `node app.js` make sure that you run `tsc` first to compile the TypeScript code as well.)

 ### Start the application in "development mode"
 **Important: in order to start the application in "development mode" you need to have [nodemon](https://www.npmjs.com/package/nodemon) installed globally.
-You can do this by execuging `npm i -g nodemon` from your cli.**
+You can do this by executing `npm i -g nodemon` from your cli.**

 To start the application in "development mode" you can execute `npm run startDev`.
 This will fire up both `nodemon` and `tsc -w` using the [concurrently](https://www.npmjs.com/package/concurrently) package.
 In this mode, code modifications to both Node.js and to Angular2 will automatically either resart the Node.js process and/or recompile the TypeScript code.
 (The changes will be visible once you have refreshed your browser.)